rinigus/pure-maps/geocoders/README.md

 ## Tips

-To download data you should always use `poor.http.get` or `poor.http.get_json` in order to use WhoGo's user-agent and default timeout and error handling.
+To download data you should always use `poor.http.get` or `poor.http.get_json` in order to use Pure's user-agent and default timeout and error handling.
 You might also find `poor.AttrDict`, a dictionary with attribute access to keys, convenient when working with JSON data.

-Use `~/.local/share/harbour-whogo-maps/geocoders` as a local installation directory in which to place your files.
-Restart WhoGo Maps, and your geocoder should be loaded, listed and available for use.
-During development, consider keeping your files under the WhoGo Maps source tree and using the Python interpreter or a test script, e.g.
+Use `~/.local/share/harbour-pure-maps/geocoders` as a local installation directory in which to place your files.
+Restart Pure Maps, and your geocoder should be loaded, listed and available for use.
+During development, consider keeping your files under the Pure Maps source tree and using the Python interpreter or a test script, e.g.

 ```python